-Our backlog is based on management's estimate of the direct labor hours required to complete, and the remaining revenue to be recognized with respect to those projects a customer has authorized us to begin work or purchase materials pursuant to written contracts, letters of intent or other forms of authorization.
+Our backlog is based on management's estimate of the direct labor hours required to complete, and the remaining revenue to be recognized with respect to, those projects a customer has authorized us to begin work or purchase materials or services pursuant to written contracts, letters of intent or other forms of authorization.
 Often, however, management's estimates are based on preliminary engineering and design specifications by the customer and are refined together with the customer.
 As engineering and design plans are finalized or changes to existing plans are made, management's estimate of the direct labor hours required to complete a project and the price of a project at completion is likely to change.
 In addition, all projects currently included in our backlog are subject to termination at the option of the customer, although the customer is generally required to pay us for work performed and materials purchased through the date of termination and, in some instances, cancellation fees.
 In addition, customers have the ability to delay the execution of projects.

-As of December 31, 2011, we had a revenue backlog of \$614.5 million and a labor backlog of approximately 4.6 million man-hours remaining to work, including commitments received through February 27, 2012, compared to the revenue backlog of \$486.1 million and a labor backlog of 3.8 million man-hours reported as of December 31, 2010.
+As of December 31, 2012, we had a revenue backlog of \$537.0 million and a labor backlog of approximately 4.4 million man-hours remaining to work, including commitments received through March 13, 2013 and excluding backlog of \$30.0 million relating to the suspended Cheviot project, compared to revenue backlog of \$614.5 million and a labor backlog of 4.6 million man-hours reported as of December 31, 2011.
+We exclude suspended projects from contract backlog because resumption of work and timing of backlog revenues are difficult to predict.

-Of our backlog at December 31, 2011,
+Of our backlog at December 31, 2012,

-- 72.9% is for two customers as compared to 64.1% for one customer at December 31, 2010. - \$509.8 million, or 83.0%, represented projects destined for deepwater locations compared to \$343.4 million, or 70.6%, at December 31, 2010. - \$47.0 million, or 7.7%, represented projects destined for foreign locations compared to \$33.8 million, or 7.0%, at December 31, 2010.
+- 30.6% was pursuant to letters of intent received after December 31, 2012 for which the full scope of work has not been authorized but we expect to receive. - 66.5% was for three customers as compared to 72.9% for two customers at December 31, 2011. - \$393.3 million, or 73.2%, represented projects destined for deepwater locations compared to \$509.8 million, or 83.0%, at December 31, 2011. - \$41.9 million, or 7.8%, represented projects destined for foreign locations compared to \$47.0 million, or 7.7%, at December 31, 2011.

 Depending on the size of the project, the termination or postponement of any one of our deepwater projects could significantly reduce our backlog, and could have a material adverse effect on revenue, net income and cash flow.
+For additional information, see Note 2 to our Consolidated Financial Statements and Item 1A.
+"Risk Factors-Our backlog is subject to change as a result of changes to management's estimates, suspension or termination of projects currently in our backlog or our failure to secure additional projects.
+Our revenue, net income and cash flow could be adversely affected as a result of changes to our backlog."

-As of December 31, 2011, we expect to recognize revenues from our backlog of approximately
+As of December 31, 2012, we expect to recognize revenues from our backlog of approximately

-- \$537.2 million, or 87.4%, during the calendar year 2012; and - \$77.3 million during calendar year 2013.
+- \$395.8 million, or 73.7%, during the calendar year 2013; - \$135.4 million, or 25.2% during calendar year 2014; and - \$5.8, or 1.1% million thereafter.

-Recognition of revenue of the backlog as presented above is based on management estimates of the application of the direct labor hours of the backlog during the current projected timelines to complete the projects.
+Recognition of backlog revenue as presented above is based on management estimates of the application of the direct labor hours of the backlog during the current projected timelines to complete the projects.
 Certain factors and circumstances, as mentioned above, could cause changes in the period when the backlog is recognized as revenue.
-As a result, the timing of backlog revenue recognition could differ from the periods presented.